 Mercury Laboratories Limited

-Your Directors have pleasure in presenting the 38thAnnual Report of MercuryLaboratories Limited (the Company) on the business and operations of the Company togetherwith the audited financial statements for the financial year ended on March 31 2021.
+Your Directors have pleasure in presenting the 40th Annual Report of MercuryLaboratories Limited (the Company) on the business and operations of the Company togetherwith the audited financial statements for the financial year ended on March 31 2021.

 1. FINANCIAL SUMMARY/PERFORMANCE OF THE COMPANY